-Successful applicants will be offered a scholarship of up to $20,000 to complete a four-year bachelor level early childhood teaching qualification.
+Successful applicants will be offered a scholarship of up to $20,000 to complete a four-year equivalent bachelor level early childhood education teaching qualification (or similar).

 Interested applicants do not need to be currently working in the education sector to apply.
 To be eligible to apply for an Aboriginal Early Childhood Teaching Scholarship, applicants must:

 - Be of Aboriginal and/or Torres Strait Islander descent

 - Identify as an Aboriginal and/or Torres Strait Islander person

 - Be accepted as such by the community in which you live or have lived